An operational continuum limit of quantum combs: Introduction

-Within this operational picture of dynamical processes, however, one encounters a slight contradiction in connecting to the underlying physical setting.
-That tension lies in the fact that we are studying dynamical processes using instruments which take no time at all.
+Within this operational picture of dynamical processes, however, one encounters a contradiction in connecting to the underlying physical setting.
+Namely, we are studying dynamical processes using instruments which take no time at all.
 This generates a substantial tension: process tensors are a fixed object representing uncontrollable system-environment dynamics.
 But at every leg, the dynamics is paused and a perfect manipulation of the system takes place.
-The natural implication here is either that the underlying dynamics is not truly uncontrollable, or that transformations can take place arbitrarily quickly, and thus with infinitely high energy.
-At best, this is a valid (albeit ad-hoc) approximation in some settings -- at worst, this treatment is ill-conditioned and can lead to contradictions when taken seriously.
+The implication here is either that the underlying dynamics is not truly uncontrollable, or that transformations can take place arbitrarily quickly, and thus with infinitely high energy.
+At best, this is an approximation which holds in some settings -- at worst, it is an ill-conditioned treatment and can lead to contradictions when taken seriously.
+For example, many common measures of temporal correlations vanish in the continuum limit of decreasing time steps between system manipulations, as observed in Ref.~\cite{sonnerInfluenceFunctionalManybody2021} and analytically proven in our work.
+But this is merely an artefact of introducing arbitrarily strong probes at each time, and clearly contradicts what one would want from a measure of physical dynamics.
+Thus, the discrete analysis of multi-time processes has shortcomings.
+So far, a tool for the information-theoretic study of quantum processes and quantum manipulations in a physically-operational setting -- i.e., under the mandatory condition of finite energy -- has not been available.